huang-sh/huang-sh/README.md

 ### Hi there 👋

-I am huangsh and I am currently a PhD student.
+I am huangsh and I am currently a PhD student in University of Turin.
+I am interested in developing useful bioinformatics tools and interesting projects with large language model🤖

 <details>
   <summary><b>🚀 Quick Stats</b></summary>